jdillonh/love2d-libs/window/README.md

 ```lua
 window.start_draw()
 ```
+Call this function before drawing anything, it will setup the draw process.
 ```lua
 window.end_draw()
 ```

-before drawing anything.
-This will set the global draw canvas.

-Then you draw your game like normal.

-this will draw the canvas in the appropriate size on the main canvas, with appropriate borders and stuff before drawing anything. this will set the canvas to the smaller canvas that you want.
-`window.end_draw()`
-this will draw the canvas in the appropriate size on the main canvas, with appropriate borders and stuff.
+Call this function after you have drawn your game.

 ## Mouse
 ```lua